gummesson/valid-object/README.md

 [![Build status][travis-img]][travis-url]
 [![Test coverage][coveralls-img]][coveralls-url]

-Validat the property types of an object against a schema.
+Validate the property types of an object against a schema.

 ## Installation